Yaz Lawsuit Facts

 The next round was to involve women who suffered from gallbladder injuries, and the final round was to include blood clot injuries.

-Less than two years later, the number of settled cases had more than doubled, with Bayer on the hook for more than $2 billion.
-As of November 2018, 13 cases remained pending under the MDL.
+Less than two years later, the number of settled cases had more than doubled, with Bayer eventually settling most cases for more than $2 billion.

 Please seek the advice of a medical professional before making health care decisions.